Backbending Yoga Poses

 • Draw the limbs toward the midline for a strong core.

-• Engage Mula Bandha (belly lock) by pulling the navel in and up.
+• Engage Uddiyana Bandha (belly lock) by pulling the navel in and up.

 • Reach your tailbone away from your head.